 You have to take the same steep stone stairway back down, which requires a slow and precise movement.
 It’s time for breakfast at camp before leaving at 9 am for a four-hour trek back to the Wiwa Camp (from Day 2).
 You have a chance to ease those aching muscles with a swim in the lake that runs alongside the Wiwa camp.

 Elevation: Climbing back up to 700m

 Trekking Time: 3 hours

-We started the morning with a nature cleanse in the waterfall near our camp before continuing back on the same track that we took on the first day.
+We started the morning with a natural cleanse in the waterfall near our camp before continuing back on the same track that we took on the first day.
 This is the day where you effectively leave the Lost City trekking trail.
-It took three hours, with an additional one-hour rest, and a last steep uphill 30-minute stretch to reach the Ricardito Camp where we had lunch on the first day.
-We rested, had diner and slept here.
+It took three hours, with additional one-hour rest, and a last steep uphill 30-minute stretch to reach the Ricardito Camp where we had lunch on the first day.
+We rested, had dinner and slept here.

 This was also the chance to spend a restful few hours with our Wiwa guide, Gabo, where we could ask him questions about his culture and the rise of interest in the trek to the lost city.

 Day 5.
 Exclusive Trekking Excursion to Wiwa Community.